 message.
 When Vue.js parses the template and interpolates a Mustache tag, for

-example, {{message.text}}
+example, {{message.text}},

 it creates data binding between the output and the data.
 It will replace the

-tag with the actual value and update the output whenever the text
+tag with the actual value and update the output whenever the text property has been changed.
+The text

 interpolation also supports JavaScript expression.
 For example, you can make